metehankuscu/string-security/README.md

 $string = "Metehan Kuscu 'or 1=1";

-Output: 'Metehan Kuscu 'or 1 1'
+Output: 'Metehan Kuscu or 1 1'